How can you prevent Coronavirus transmission?

 There are three modes of COVID-19 transmission:

-- through respiratory transmission when an infected person coughs, sneezes, or expels saliva;
+- through respiratory transmission from person to person; when an infected person coughs, sneezes, or expels saliva;

-- through aerosol transmission when virus particles remain suspended in air;
+- through aerosol or airborne transmission when virus particles remain suspended in air;

-- through contact transmission when a virus-infected surface is touched by an individual who then touches his or her eyes, mouth, or nose.
+- through contact transmission when an individual touches a contaminated surface, like maybe a food package, then touches his or her eyes, mouth, or nose.

-Experts have figured out that the virus that causes coronavirus spread can occur among humans in three ways: through symptomatic transmission, pre-symptomatic transmission, and asymptomatic transmission.
-Symptomatic transmission occurs when a person is in contact with the respiratory droplets of another coronavirus patient.
-Pre-symptomatic transmission also happens when a person contracts the virus from another infected person.
+The pre-symptomatic transmission also happens when a person contracts the virus from another infected person.
 But this time, the person afflicted with the virus is unaware that he/she is sick.
 One can be infected with the virus and oftentimes, the symptoms will only appear after one to three days.

-Because of the presence of person-to-person asymptomatic and pre-symptomatic transmission, it is remarkably clear why authorities and medical experts are insisting that the public regarding home isolation and quarantine guidelines.
-As long as the uncertainty of not knowing if someone has the coronavirus disease exists, it is best if everyone follows recommended guidelines for the sake of public health and safety.
+Because of the possibilities of asymptomatic and pre-symptomatic transmission, authorities and medical experts are promoting home isolation and quarantine guidelines.
+It is best to follow the recommended guidelines for the sake of public health and safety.

 What are the 3C’s of COVID-19?

 We already know that there are three modes of COVID-19 transmission.
 We also have to consider the three situations (or 3 C’s) that could increase the risk for coronavirus spread.
 The 3C’s of COVID-19 are closed spaces with poor ventilation, crowded places, and close-contact settings.